 Micro Business Monday™ (MBM) is a non-traditional blog for the “micro” entrepreneur looking to gain insights for starting, growing, and sustaining their business – with a dash of behavioral economics and consumer psychology.
-Each Monday post is designed to be thoughtful and offer a different twist (as eloquently as we can) to certain business concepts.
+Each Monday post is designed to be thoughtful and offers a different twist (as eloquently as we can) to certain business concepts.

 As you peruse our curated content keep in mind that we, the authors and curators, are micro-entrepreneurs ourselves.
 We understand that there is a montón of information out there and we appreciate you for dropping by and giving us your precious time.